kanitkameh/FractalImageGenerator/README.md

 # FractalImageGenerator
 This program generates fractal images using parallel programming(multiple threads).
 It generates a matrix of complex numbers each of which corresponds to a pixel that would be on the output image.
-Then we start threads on non crossing submatrices(most of them are square submatrices) to speed up the computation.
+Then we start threads on non crossing submatrices to speed up the computation.
+Submatrices are created by splitting the image into thread count columns.
+Columns are further splitted by granularity coefficient.
+Each submatrix defines a task.
+Tasks are put in a queue by the thread executor.
+The threads in the thread pool pick them and execute them.
-The size of these submatrices depend on granularity How to build and use:
+How to build and use:
 ```
 mvn clean package
 cd target/
-java -jar SPO-0.0.1-SNAPSHOT-jar-with-dependencies.jar -size 500x300 -rect -2.5:2.5:-1.5:1.5 -tasks 4 -output fractal.png -granularity 50 -quiet -max-iterations 50
+java -jar SPO-0.0.1-SNAPSHOT-jar-with-dependencies.jar -size 1000x600 -rect -2.5:2.5:-1.5:1.5 -tasks 4 -output fractal.png -granularity 50 -quiet -max-iterations 50
 ```
 ## Options
 * -size widthxheight